informationgrid/ingrid-codelist-repository/README.md

 InGrid Codelist Repository
 ==========================

-The codelist repository maintains several codelists that are used by several InGrid components.
+The codelist repository maintains codelists that are used by several InGrid components.
 The Codelists are used especially in conjunction with the InGrid Catalog (meta data).

 Requirements